-Note: Clicking a question will direct you to a separate page, where we analyze, explain and answer the question.
-However, we suggest you to read the entire page before clicking a particular question, in order to understand all the nuances of this interview, and what decides the winner at the end of it.
-Practicing answers to the questions without having this knowledge would make a little sense. . . .
+Note: Clicking a question will direct you to a separate page on which we analyze, explain and answer the question.
+However, we suggest you to read the entire homepage before clicking on particular questions.
+It is important to understand all specifications and nuances of this interview, before you start practicing your interview answers.

 - Why do you want to become a financial analyst?

 - What do you want to accomplish on this position?